Lynn Fors, MA, CHI TM

 Elizabeth is a French speaker having gotten her undergraduate degree from Middlebury College in Vermont.
 Her studies included living in Paris, France.
-She has taught at Sayre School and is currently studying nursing at Midway University.
-She is a recent nursing school graduate, lives in Lexington and has two children and three rescue dogs.
+Elizabeth is a recent Midway University Nursing School graduate.
+In the past, she taught at Sayre School.
+Elizabeth lives in Lexington with her two children and three rescue dogs.

-We were primarily using Access Language Solutions for all our in-person appointments, but when we needed to use the phone we used a national company.
-When we had to switch to all phone interpreters during the COVID-19 pandemic we started using ALS for our phone calls.
-So far it is working well for us.
-The connection time seems shorter than the other company.
 With Access Language Solutions we have to wait very little time to be connected with an interpreter.
-The thing I most prefer about Access is that sometimes we get connected with a local interpreter whom we have used in person.
+The thing I most prefer about Access is that sometimes we connect with a local interpreter whom we have used in person.
 That familiarity is helpful and you don’t get that with a national company.

-The pricing is fair and it’s very easy and efficient to use.
 I also appreciate the way I can log into our account to check our usage.
 Another thing we appreciate about Access is how quick they are to respond to our requests and questions.
-We’re so grateful that we got this going before we had to move to so many over the phone appointments!
 It’s made a big difference.